SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 ----------

 The ARL has a few dependencies:
-* Python 3.5+ (Python 2.x may work but it will retire on the 12/04/2020 so best to migrate now - https://pythonclock.org/)
+* Python 3.6+ (Python 2.x may work (YMMV) but it will retire on the 12/04/2020 so best to migrate now - https://pythonclock.org/)
 * git 2.11.0+
 * git-lfs 2.2.1+
 * Python package dependencies as defined in the tools/requirements.txt